The evolution of Instagram

 From a simple camera app to one of the most important social networks

-Instagram has been one of the fastest-growing and developing apps since its launch in 2010 and today marks its 11th birthday!
+Instagram has been one of the fastest-growing and developing apps since its launch in 2010 and October 6th marked its 11th birthday!
 The core purpose of the app itself hasn’t changed much (sharing impressions and memories with others) but there have definitely been some very impactful developments over the years.
 From adding hashtags to the introduction of Reels; there have been major milestones and updates along the way.

 It’s no secret that Instagram plays a huge role in our lives.
 It’s allowed us to build a community of over 1 million people, live the lives we always dreamed of, and now even teach students the tips and secrets we learnt about the platform over the years.
 Many other creators and businesses have been positively impacted by the app and were able to completely turn around their lives.
 But what is the story behind this social media network?